-CPA UK is delighted to have been invited by the House of Assembly of Turks and Caicos Islands (TCI), to deliver a Post-Election Seminar from 16-23 September.
+CPA UK was delighted to have been invited by the House of Assembly of Turks and Caicos Islands (TCI), to deliver a Post-Election Seminar from 16-23 September.

-Aimed at parliamentarians, the training will ensure that elected representatives in TCI can acquire the knowledge and skills necessary to carry out their parliamentary duties effectively.
+Aimed at parliamentarians, the training ensured that elected representatives in TCI can acquire the knowledge and skills necessary to carry out their parliamentary duties effectively.

-The delegation will be composed of three UK parliamentarians and a parliamentary clerk from Tynwald, Isle of Man.
+The delegation composed of three UK parliamentarians and a parliamentary clerk from Tynwald, Isle of Man.

-Throughout the Seminar, parliamentarians will participate in a series of activities to put their discussions into practice.
-A detailed programme of the training will be made available in due course.
+Throughout the Seminar, parliamentarians participated in a series of activities to put their discussions into practice.

 For more information contact Christopher Brown on email@example.com.